HAMK-ICT-Project8/arduino-projects/Cluster Communication Port/2-way connection/README.md

 ### Arduino

 #### Hardware
 1. Connect Pushbutton and LED to breadboard using jumper cables.
 2. Connect breadboard to Arduino using jumper cables.
-Pushbutton is connected to pin 2 in Arduino, and LED in pin 4.
+Connect Pushbutton to pin 2 in Arduino, and LED pin 4.

 #### ARDUINO IDE
 1. Open UE4Connect.ino in Adruino IDE